AI as the Great Equaliser: Neurodiversity, Disclosure, and the Tools That Change Everything

 Singapore's Moment

-If you're a tech leader in Singapore reading this — and I know many of you are — here's the question worth sitting with.
+If you're a tech leader in Singapore — and I know many of you are reading this — sit with one question.
 Your neurodiversity programmes, if you have them, serve the people brave enough to disclose.
-What are you doing for the other half?
-The ones who won't tell you, because the professional risk calculus doesn't work out in their favour?
+What are you doing for the other half, the ones who won't tell you because the professional risk calculus doesn't work out in their favour?

 Edward Chew of SG Enable captured the aspiration well: "What is needed most is a shift from sympathy to empathy.
 With the right roles, environments and mindsets, individuals from diverse backgrounds don't just fit in — they flourish."